 Janice Hart has a Business and Marketing degree from the University of Westminster.
 She has extensive UK and international marketing and sales experience in the telecoms, tobacco and conference industry.
 Janice worked at the University of Hertfordshire for 12 years in the careers and business development teams.
 More recently she provided consultancy for Nottingham Trent University careers and placement service.
 She recently returned to the University of Hertfordshire to focus on the newly formed SEPnet employer liaison role.

-Danny Atkins – University of Portsmouth
+Melvin Vopson – University of Portsmouth

 Melvin is a senior lecturer in physics at the University of Portsmouth and his work focuses on experimental and theoretical studies of applied and fundamental physics.
 Melvin graduated with a BSc (Hons) and MSc degrees in Physics from the University of Bucharest, and received a PhD in Physics from the University of Central Lancashire in 2002.
 Previous appointments include two postdoctoral fellowships at the University of York, senior R&D scientist at Seagate Technology (a world leading high-tech company) and over six years as Higher Research Scientist at the UK National Physical Laboratory

 Costis Papageorgakis – Queen Mary University of London

 Costis is a Reader in Theoretical Physics at the Centre for Theoretical Physics, Department of Physics and Astronomy.
 My work has focussed on various aspects of supersymmetric/superconformal field theories and their relation to String/M-theory.
 I hold an undergraduate diploma from the University of Patras (Greece), an MSc from Durham University and a PhD from Queen Mary University of London.
 I have previously held postdoctoral positions at the Tata Institute of Fundamental Research (India), King’s College London and Rutgers University (USA).